 This project is borned from a joint effort between IMFT (Institut de Mécanique des Fluides de Toulouse) and CERN (the European Organization for Nuclear Research) in the context of the cooling of the Large Hadron Collider supraconductor magnets with superfluid helium.
-I developed a simulation framework to investigate the helium superfluid flow in porous media.
+I developed a simulation framework to investigate the helium superfluid flow and quantum turbulence in porous media.

 PHD FELLOW, AIR LIQUIDE / IMFT

 November 2009 - October 2012

 Theoretical developments and numerical implementation in OpenFOAM® of a comprehensive macroscopic model using multi-scale techniques to simulate two-phase flow in distillation columns with structured packings.
 My works have been awarded by the Léopold Escande prize, for the best thesis in Engineering from Toulouse University (2012), and by the Jean Nougaro award from Toulouse Academy of Sciences (2013).

 I worked 18 months at Air Liquide Research Center in the Department studying gas separation processes based on adsorption phenomena (PSA, TSA, VPSA...).
 To improve the recovery and the productivity of its adsorption unit, as the hydrogen production plants, the company uses Phase Change Material to smooth thermal effects in the adsorption columns.
 I developed and implemented new thermal models in the in-house adsorption processes simulator (Fortran) to assess the gain in performances obtained with Phase Change Material.
 I also performed the daily maintenance of the code and support to users.